offsoc/forgejo/tests/integration/README.md

 ## Get the page

-Our parameter changes elements on the /user/login page.
-Thus we want to see what happens there and we need to grep it:
+Our parameter SIGNIN_FORGOTTEN_PASSWORD_ENABLED enables and disables the "Forgotten Password?" link on the /user/login page.
+Thus we want to inverstigate what happens at /user/login page and we need to grep that webpage:

 ```
 req := NewRequest(t, "GET", "/user/login/")